St. George, UT

 About St. George, UT

-St. George is a mid-sized city in Utah with a population of 99,184 residents.
-The median household income is $72,870 per year, which is above the national average.
-The median age in St. George is 37.9 years.
+St. George is a mid-sized city located in Utah with a population of 99,184 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $72,870 per year, which is 3% below the national median of $75,149.
+The median age of 37.9 years is close to the US median age of 38.9 years.

 How St. George Ranks in Utah